 I would love to know your feedback on these secret macrame tools.
 Which one is your favourite?
 Which one is a must-have in your opinion and works wonders?

-If you are looking for more macrame hacks, tips and tricks, I have a ‘Macrame Hack Guide” on my Instagram account here.
-From how to make perfect tassels, to how to add wooden beads and much more.
+Please have a look at my ‘Macrame Hack Guide” on my Instagram account here.
+From how to make perfect tassels, to how to add wooden beads, this hack guide is for you!

-I have also written a blog post on 13 ways to improve your macrame skills, no matter at which stage of your macrame journey you are here.
+You can also check my blog post: “13 ways to improve your macrame skills”.
+No matter at which stage of your macrame journey you are, there’s always room for improvement.

 Isabella